What is the Purpose of the Church?

 • Pastor Mel

-2 thoughts on “What is the Purpose of the Church?”
+2 Replies to “What is the Purpose of the Church?”

 1. I really enjoyed reading this and taking time to slowly consider each point.
 Thank you!